cunla/fakevalkey-py/CODE_OF_CONDUCT.md

-# Code of Conduct — fakeredis
+# Code of Conduct — fakevalkey

 ## Our Pledge